gaganmanku96/gaganmanku96.github.io/README.md

-# Gagan Manku's Portfolio Website
+# Gagandeep Singh Portfolio Website

 A modern, responsive portfolio website built with Next.js, Tailwind CSS, and Framer Motion.
 This portfolio showcases my projects, skills, experience, and blog posts in an interactive and visually appealing manner.